dthomann/InnertiaStopper/README.md

 ## Overview
 Challenge:
-When you use an external mouse with a Mac and spin the scroll wheel to quickly scroll through a large document or
+On my Mac with an external mouse I often spin the scroll wheel and then let the wheel go so it continuous spinning.
+This is super useful to quickly scroll through a large document or web page.
+But if you then move the mouse to a different context it continues scrolling.
+This is often unwanted ()

 ## Table of Contents
 - [Installation](#installation)